joreilly86/flocode-python-essentials/07-control-flow.md

 3. Wrap file IO in `try/except` and log a friendly message when the file is missing.

 Run these in a notebook and keep notes on what tripped you up.
 Control flow is simple on paper but the discipline comes from repetition.

+**Advanced note:** For numerical work, vectorization (operating on entire arrays at once with libraries like NumPy) can replace many loops.
+But when logic is complex or conditional, explicit loops are often clearer.
+Don't prematurely optimize.

 (c) Flocode, 2025